-Kelsey is especially interested in the treatment of age-related diseases but using a different approach.
-Currently researching age-related diseases like cancer, Alzheimer’s, diabetes, Parkinson’s, heart disease and more are taking up huge amounts of funding, however very few of these approaches aim to treat these pathologies at their root causes – the processes of aging – and this is why they are not successful.
+Kelsey is especially interested in the treatment of age-related diseases but is using a different approach.
+Currently, researching age-related diseases like cancer, Alzheimer’s, diabetes, Parkinson’s, and heart disease takes up huge amounts of funding; however, very few of these approaches aim to treat these pathologies at their root causes – the processes of aging – and this is why they are not successful.

 His focus in the past few years has been developing an effective treatment for age-related macular degeneration (AMD), a leading cause of vision loss among people over 50.

 The experimental treatment he’s working on, called LYSOCLEAR, is currently being tested for validity at Ichor Therapeutics, a startup Moody founded in 2013 when he was only a second-year medical student with a $540,000 grant received from the Life Extension Foundation.
 LYSOCLEAR is based on the LysoSENS approach advocated for by the SENS Research Foundation, where Moody worked as an academic coordinator first in 2008-2010 and as a research scientist in 2012.